 With a cloud access security broker, all of this sensitive data can be safeguarded and upheld with the data regulations imposed by your specific industry.
 CASBs will also help you identify the highest areas of risk, which can help provide your team with security protocols to prioritize.

 Even if you’re outsourcing data storage to the cloud or using a third-party system, it’s still your responsibility to uphold all compliance standards.

 Cloud systems have essentially eliminated barriers when it comes to collaboration in the workplace.
-Data can move seamlessly from one or entity to another.
+Data can move seamlessly from one entity to another.

 While this type of data movement can make operations more seamless and efficient, it also exposes businesses to potential threats.
 Sensitive data and confidential information can easily end up in the wrong hands if data security protocols aren’t properly implemented.